“As Waldorf teachers,

 ◊ [God] “What do most modern people mean when they say ‘God’?
 What kind of being do they refer to when they speak of God?
 What they mean is an Angel, their own Angel, which they call God!” — EDUCATION AS A FORCE FOR SOCIAL CHANGE, p.
 91. You see, even on the subject of God’s identity, R. Steiner was right and most other people are wrong, according to R. Steiner.
 Modern people are especially wrong: They have God confused with a subordinate divinity.
 If you have this problem, there is fortunately an easy solution: Come to R. Steiner for the real lowdown.

-Steiner can hardly keep from laughing at the foolish error most moderns make (“their own Angel, which they call God!” — notice the exclamation mark — how could moderns be so dumb?).
+Steiner can hardly suppress his astonishment at the foolish error most moderns make (“their own Angel, which they call God!” — notice the exclamation mark — how could moderns be so dumb?).
 Ordinary Christian denominations, full of people making this dumb mistake, are in the dark, if we are to believe Steiner.
 Should modern-day Christians feel comfortable sending their kids to Waldorf schools?
 Only if they think that Biblical and church teachings are, in important ways, wrong.
 Jewish parents and all others parents aside from hardcore Anthroposophists should have similar misgivings.
-Confusing an angel with God is bad enough, but even worse is the mistaken belief that there is only one true God.
+Confusing an Angel with God is bad enough, but even worse is the mistaken belief that there is only one true God.
 According to Steiner, there are many gods.
 Monotheism, he taught, cannot give an accurate picture of reality.
 Oh, ye of false faith.
 You think your God is God!
 R. Steiner would lead your children in another direction.
 Steiner said that Waldorf teachers commune with numerous gods, and they know the real identity of these gods.
-[See "Serving the Gods".]
+[See "Polytheism" and "Serving the Gods".]

 ◊ [Education as an Extension of Life Before Birth] “We [Waldorf teachers] want to be aware that physical existence is a continuation of the spiritual, and that what we have to do in education is a continuation of what higher beings have done without our assistance.
 Our form of educating can have the correct attitude only when we are aware that our work with young people is a continuation of what higher beings have done before birth.” — THE FOUNDATIONS OF HUMAN EXPERIENCE, p.
 37. As we have seen, “higher beings,” for R. Steiner, include multiple “gods” as well as the sorts of friendly spirits who want to break us to pieces (for our own good, of course).
 So, Waldorf teachers must be aware that various higher beings have worked over their students before birth, and the teachers must now continue that good work.
 How do they know who the higher beings are and what they were doing to the kids before sending them to Earth?
 R. Steiner has the answers.
 And we can check him — all we have to do is become clairvoyant.